CarlosUlisesOchoa/Simple-ChatGPT-Backend/README.md

 <br/>

-Simple ChatGPT Backend is a basic Express.js app built with TypeScript.
-It provides an interface between a client applications and OpenAI's API.
+Simple ChatGPT Backend is a server-side Node.js application using Express.js that acts as a bridge between client-side applications and the OpenAI API, safeguarding sensitive API keys.

 <hr/>
 <br/>